Karumi/Dexter/README.md

 Usage
 -----

 To start using the library you just need to initialize Dexter with an ``Activity``.
-Remember to stop Dexter during the ``onDestroy`` stage to avoid memory leaks.

 ```java
 public MyApplication extends Application {